25 of the Best Attractions In Auckland, New Zealand

 One Tree Hill

-There is also One Tree Hill and Cornwall Park to explore.
+There is also One Tree Hill and Cornwall Park, which you can explore.
 With plenty of parkland and tracks to walk through, you can even walk up One Tree Hill for more 360° views over all of Auckland.

 One Tree Hill is just one of the 25 attractions in Auckland.